What are Western disturbances

 What is the importance and effect of western disturbances?

-- Due to western disturbances, especially in winters, moderate to heavy rains occur in low-lying areas and heavy snowfall in mountainous areas of the Indian subcontinent.
+- Due to these disturbances, especially in winters, moderate to heavy rains occur in low-lying areas and heavy snowfall in mountainous areas of the Indian subcontinent.
 This cause most of the winter and post-monsoon rainfall in Northwest India.

 - Rainfall during the winter season is of great importance in agriculture, especially for rabi crops as the crops grow faster only due to winter rains.
 Among them, wheat is one of the most important crops, which helps in meeting the food security of India.